Kshitijknk07/Kommito/README.md

 kommito branch create <name>     # Create a new branch kommito branch switch <name>     # Switch to a branch kommito branch delete <name>     # Delete a branch

+# Merge branches
+kommito merge <branch>           # Merge a branch into the current branch

+# Checkout/Restore
+kommito checkout <commit-or-branch> # Restore working directory to a commit or branch
 ```

 ### Workflow Examples